I AM: Beyond the Diagnosis

 LOCATIONS

-Radiation Oncology is a comprehensive department of the Cancer Center, offering state-of-the-art radiation treatments, working in conjunction with Medical Oncology to provide seamless, quality care for cancer patients.
+Radiation Oncology is a department of the Great Falls Clinic Cancer Center, offering state-of-the-art radiation treatments, working in conjunction with Medical Oncology to provide seamless, quality care for cancer patients.

 Radiation therapy is the medical specialty that uses different forms of radiation to damage and kill cancer cells.
 There are many forms of radiation, and the choice for you depends on your type of cancer and its location.
 This is because various types of cancer react to radiation in different ways, so treatments vary for specific types.
 Similar to an x-ray, radiation therapy does not hurt.
 Often, radiation is delivered using a machine that beams the radioactive material right at the cancer.
 This is called external radiation therapy.